modir/using-laminas-framework-book/version2/docs/forms.md

 array specification to add an element to form.
 This method is preferable, because it requires less code to write.

-I> When using array specification for adding an element to a form, the element will I> be instantiated and configured automatically.
-Internally, this is accomplished with the I> help of the @`Laminas\Form\Factory` factory class (illustrated by figure 7.13).
+> When using array specification for adding an element to a form, the element will
+> be instantiated and configured automatically.
+Internally, this is accomplished with the
+> help of the @`Laminas\Form\Factory` factory class (illustrated by figure 7.13).

 ![Figure 7.13.
 The logic of the add() method](images/forms/factory_graph.png)